the Delta Regional Monitoring Program

 WHY WAS THE DELTA RMP FORMED?

 Cities, counties, and the state are spending billions of dollars to protect and restore the waters in the Delta.
 Today, investments are being made to upgrade wastewater and stormwater infrastructure, reduce runoff from farms, and to manage contaminated sediment.
 Also at stake are decisions on how to manage water supplies.
 Although dozens of agencies spend over $10 million per year to monitor Delta water, key questions have gone unanswered.
-In its first three years, the Delta RMP has focused on contaminants, seeking to better understand their role in declines in the health of Delta ecosystems and fish populations.
+In the initial years of monitoring, the DRMP focused on contaminants such as pesticides and mercury, seeking to better understand their role in declines in the health of Delta ecosystems and fish populations.
+As the program has further developed, the Delta RMP has widened its scope to include additional monitoring sectors that affect Delta ecosystem health including monitoring of constituents of emerging concern and assessments of nutrient inputs and impacts to the Delta.

 The Delta Regional Monitoring Program (Delta RMP) was initiated under the encouragement of the Central Valley Water Board with the primary goal of tracking and documenting the effectiveness of beneficial use protection and restoration efforts through comprehensive monitoring of water quality constituents and their effects in the Delta.
 The Delta RMP is currently implemented by an independent non-profit corporation, also called the Delta Regional Monitoring Program (DRMP).
 The DRMP Board of Directors is responsible for administering the program including the development and approval of budgets and expenditures.
 The BOD forms committees of the Board and appoints members to those committees including the Executive Committee which oversees the day-to-day operations and the Steering Committee which provides recommendations on the program.
 Additional committees are formed as needed including technical committees with scientific expertise to advise on the monitoring design and data collection associated with the main focus areas of the Delta RMP including mercury, nutrients, constituents of emerging concern and pesticides/toxicity.